Memory Effects and Entanglement Dynamics of Finite time Acceleration: Local response --- What a UDW observe

 \subsection{The detector response rate, Markovianity, and information backflow}

 Having developed the formalism for the dynamics of a UDW detector as an open system, we now apply it to discuss quantum Markovianity.
 A stochastic process is said to be a Markov process if the probability that the random variable takes a value at any future time is uniquely determined by its current state and is not affected by the possible values of the random variable in its dynamical history, viz., the Markov process does not have a memory of the history of the past.
 However, the dynamics depend on its initial conditions.
 A quantum Markov process is an extension of the classical, homogeneous Markov process to quantum physics.
-It's known that the detector on an eternal Rindler trajectory doesn't have a memory of its past, viz, its dynamics is Markovian.
-In this subsection, we present the calculations of Markovianity for a detector along a general class of trajectories and then apply it to the trajectory given by Eqs.\eqref{eq:vartraa}-\eqref{eq:vartrab}, which is Rindler in appropriate limits discussed above.
+It's known that the detector on an eternal Rindler trajectory doesn't have a memory of its past, viz, its dynamics is Markovian if the UDW detector is switched on smoothly in the infinite past.
+However, if one does not restrict to small coupling and switching on in the far past, one may obtain non-Markovianity even with eternally accelerated detectors \cite{PhysRevD.95.025020}.
+In this subsection, we present the calculation of Markovianity for a detector following a general class of trajectories, switched on smoothly in the far past, and then apply it to the specific trajectory given by Eqs. \eqref{eq:vartraa}–\eqref{eq:vartrab}, which reduces to the Rindler case in the appropriate limits discussed above.

 Usually, it's fruitful to distinguish between Markovian and non-Markovian processes using two hierarchically related approaches.
 The first one utilizes the continuous flow of information out of the primary system into the environment to classify Markovian processes, while for non-Markovianity, there could be a back flow of information into the system \cite{jormainfo, PhysRevLett.103.210401}.
 Non-Markovianity increases the distinguishability of system states and could be quantified using the trace distance \cite{PhysRevLett.103.210401, Settimo:2022igk}.
 The second approach uses the divisibility of the system dynamical map, that is, division of the evolution into a sequence of completely positive maps, known as CP divisibility \cite{PhysRevLett.105.050403, PhysRevA.83.062115}.
 Alternate approaches also exist.
 One widely used way is to take an ancilla system and look at the time evolution of entanglement and quantum mutual information of initially correlated joint system-ancilla state \cite{luo}.